 Restricted Practice Authority States

-- Nursing Statutes and Regulations In 2018, South Carolina removed the previous requirement that collaborating or supervising physicians be located within a 45-mile radius of the NP’s practice and raised the number of NPs that a physician can supervise or collaborate with from three to six.
+- In 2018, South Carolina removed the previous requirement that collaborating or supervising physicians be located within a 45-mile radius of the NP's practice and raised the number of NPs that a physician can supervise or collaborate with from three to six.

 How does nurse practitioner authority vary by state?

 Each state establishes the laws that govern nursing scope of practice.
-In full practice authority states, nurse practitioners can establish independent practices and do not need to work in partnership with or supervised by a physician.
-In other states, nurse practitioners may need to work under a physician or with a physician, though they otherwise can diagnose and treat patients without limitations.
-Other states limit certain nurse practitioner functions, such as prescribing medications.
+In full practice authority states, NPs can establish independent practices.
+In other states, NPs may need to work under a physician or with a physician, though they otherwise can diagnose and treat patients without limitations.
+Other states limit certain NP functions, such as prescribing medications.

 In what states can an NP practice independently?

-Currently, Alaska, Arizona, Colorado, Connecticut, Delaware, Guam, Hawaii, Idaho, Iowa, Maine, Maryland, Massachusetts, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Dakota, Northern Mariana Islands, Oregon, Rhode Island, South Dakota, Vermont, Washington, Washington D.C., and Wyoming are full practice authority states.
-However, this list is likely to grow as more states consider legislation to expand nurse practitioner authority.
+Currently, Alaska, Arizona, Colorado, Connecticut, Delaware, Hawaii, Idaho, Iowa, Kansas, Maine, Maryland, Massachusetts, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Dakota, Oregon, Rhode Island, South Dakota, Vermont, Washington, and Wyoming are full practice authority states.
+However, this list is likely to grow as more states consider legislation to expand NP authority.

 Are NPs licensed by state?